On twisted Gelfand pairs through commutativity of a Hecke algebra: commutative implies is a -Gelfand pair - geometric cases

-Let $\mathcal H_\chi:=\End_G(\ind_H^G \chi^{-1} \delta)$ be as in Definition \ref{def:Hecke} and recall $G$ is a l.c.t.d unimodular group with a closed, not necessarily unimodular subgroup $H$.
+Let $\mathcal H_\chi:=\End_G(\ind_H^G \chi^{-1} \delta)$ be as in Definition \ref{def:Hecke} and recall $G$ is an l.c.t.d unimodular group with a closed, not necessarily unimodular subgroup $H$.
 In this section we prove Theorem \ref{thm:geometric cases}.
 We start by showing that $\H_\chi$ generalizes the Hecke algebra from the classical case, that is for compact $H$ the pair $(G,H)$ is a $\chi$-Gelfand pair $\iff$ $\H_\chi$ is commutative.
-We then show that such a statement holds as well if $H$ is either co-compact or open and commensurated.